BDC Hamburger Icon

 The pros of starting a clothing store include the following:

-• A clothing store is easy to scale.
-Successful clothing stores can be easily scaled when you’re ready to open new locations.
+• A clothing store is easy to scale: Successful clothing stores can be easily scaled when you’re ready to open new locations.
+A single boutique next year could lead to a clothing chain in 10 years.

-• A clothing store is marketable.
-If your clothing store has inventory that carries your logo, you can gain free marketing from customers wearing your merchandise.
-Word-of-mouth marketing can benefit your store if you carry affordable, unique and size-inclusive fashion.
+• A clothing store is marketable: If your clothing store has inventory that carries your logo, you can gain free marketing from customers wearing your merchandise.
+Word-of-mouth marketing can especially benefit your business if you carry affordable, unique and size-inclusive fashion.

-• A clothing store has fast product turnover.
-Although you may find it challenging to switch out inventory as seasons change, you always get a new chance to succeed.
+• A clothing store has fast product turnover: Although you may find it challenging to switch out inventory as seasons change, you always get a new chance to succeed.
 For example, if your spring and summer collections didn’t sell well, your fall and winter inventory could produce enough profit to compensate for earlier lost sales.
+Neuman finds the “rapid product iteration” to be one of his favorite aspects of running his T-shirt business.
+“Real-time feedback allows clothing companies, especially online ones, to adapt.
+T-shirt designs are easy to change and relaunch if they don’t sell,” he said.

-• You can maximize clothing store sales.
-Every time you have a sale, you have an opportunity to increase your revenue.
-Once you have a handle on your average sales volume, you can schedule sales to solve cash flow problems.
+• You can maximize clothing store sales: Every time you have a sale, you have an opportunity to increase your revenue.
+Once you have a handle on your average sales volume, you can use promotions to solve cash flow problems strategically.

 The cons of starting a clothing store include the following:

-• A clothing store may have high employee turnover.
-Employees working in retail fashion stores are usually at the start of their careers and may seek better opportunities.
-You can quickly lose workers to other industries or competitors.
-Constantly training new employees can be mentally and physically draining for management.
+• A clothing store may have high employee turnover: Employees working in retail fashion stores are usually at the start of their careers and may leave to seek better opportunities.
+You can lose workers quickly to other industries or competitors.
+Training new employees constantly can be mentally and physically draining for management.

-• A clothing store’s location can make or break the business.
-Choosing an excellent physical store location is crucial to the success of your clothing store.
-If there is too little foot traffic in an undesirable area of town, or the store doesn’t attract the right audience, you will have difficulty reaching your sales goals.
+• A clothing store’s location can make or break the business: Choosing an excellent physical location is crucial to the success of a brick-and-mortar clothing store.
+If there is too little foot traffic in an undesirable area of town or the store doesn’t attract the right audience, you will have difficulty reaching your sales goals.

-Julie Thompson and Skye Schooley contributed to this article.
+Dave Thomas and Julie Thompson contributed to this article.

 Did you find this content helpful?